wisnia01/monitoring-the-containerization-environment/docs/documentation_monitoring.md

 - `Signals`: OpenTelemetry collects, processes, and exports signals — system outputs describing the underlying activity of the operating system and applications.
 Examples of signals: metrics, logs, traces.
 - `Instrumentation`: To make a system observable, its components must emit traces, metrics, and logs.
 This can be achieved through either manual coding against OpenTelemetry APIs or automatic instrumentation, which collects telemetry without bigger modifications of the source code.
 - `Collector`: A proxy that receives, processes, and exports telemetry data.
 It supports various telemetry formats (e.g., OTLP, Jaeger, Prometheus) and can send data to multiple backends.
 The collector also facilitates processing and filtering telemetry data before export.
 We will use collector that is included in Jaeger all-in-one solution.
-- `Traces`: Traces are examples of signals.
+- `Traces`: Traces serve as examples of signals.
 They provide a holistic view of events during a request in an application, crucial for understanding its journey.
 - `Tracer Provider`: Acts as a factory for Tracers, initialized once, aligning with the application's lifecycle.
 - `Tracer`: Generates spans, offering details on specific operations like a request within a service.
 - `Trace Exporters`: Dispatch traces to consumers, including debugging outputs, OpenTelemetry Collector, or preferred backends.